-- 1st Committee Meeting
+• 1st Committee Meeting\

-- Occurs prior to registration in semester 1

-- Student meets with advisor and a senior graduate student

-- Purpose: To review the student's academic background and research interests prior to developing an appropriate schedule of classes for the first semester.
+- Occurs prior to registration in semester 1 and is organized between the student and advisor - Student meets with their advisor and a senior graduate student - o To review the student's academic background and research interests prior to developing an appropriate schedule of classes for the first semester. - o If a student is rotating and therefore does not have an advisor at admission this meeting will be held with the CA director.

-- 2nd Committee Meeting
+2nd Committee Meeting\

-- Occurs during in late in semester 2

-- Student meets with advisor(s), three additional faculty members, and a senior graduate student (note that this group should form the beginning of the student's advisory committee)

-- Student should print and bring a current copy of their transcripts

-- This meeting is intended to review the student's background in their proposed research area and help develop research plans in anticipation of the student's preliminary meeting.
+- o Occurs in semester 2 - Student meets with advisor(s), three additional faculty members, and a senior graduate student (note that this group should form the beginning of the student's advisory committee) - Student should print and bring a current copy of their transcript - To review the student's background in their proposed research area and help develop research plans in anticipation of the student's preliminary meeting. - o If a student is rotating this meeting is held after the student identifies their lab and advisor.

-- Preliminary meeting

-- Occurs during 4th semester.

-- Student should print and bring a current copy of their transcripts

-- See policies below.

-- Qualifying exam

-- Occurs during 5th semester

-- Student should print and bring a current copy of their transcripts

-- See policies below

-- Yearly Advisory Committee meetings (after advancing to candidacy)